will093/will093.github.io/_posts/2018-12-28-understanding-sw.md

 A Service Worker is a type of Web Worker, which runs in a thread separate to the main browser thread.
 It sits between an application, the browser, and the network.

-The most common use of Service Worker is caching files and assets in partially or fully offline web applications (such as PWAs).
+The most common use of Service Worker is caching files and assets in partially or fully offline web applications.

-## Browser Support

-Service Workers are supported in the latest versions of Edge, Firefox, Chrome and Safari, and if a user's browser does not support Service Worker then apps and websites which utilise Service Worker will still work, but will fall back to always using the network.

 ## Getting started

-The demo application from which all the code snippets in this article are taken from can be found here: https://github.com/will093/service-worker-tutorial
+The demo application from which all the code snippets in this article are taken from can be found here: <https://github.com/will093/service-worker-tutorial>

 We will start by creating a basic web application using a Yeoman generator, and then explore how we can add offline functionality using Service Worker.